How To Survive in a Drought

 • Streamflow and others

-Currently, researchers have made available a number of tools that not only help to define the onset of a drought but its severity and probably its end.
+Researchers have made available several tools that help define the onset of a drought, its severity, and its end.
 The tools used include:

-• Palmer Drought Severity Index – It allows categorization of different levels of dryness and wetness.
-Calculations are based on temperature and precipitation data.
+• Palmer Drought Severity Index: This index categorizes different levels of dryness and wetness.
+Its calculations are based on temperature and precipitation data.

-• Standard Precipitation Index – Helps to reveal the probability of precipitation compared to actual precipitation over a certain time period.
+• Standard Precipitation Index: This index helps reveal the probability of precipitation compared to actual precipitation over a certain time period.

 Implementing a sound plan that maximizes the health of Vegetables

-Now that you have set an active drought monitoring center, it’s time to implement a sound plan that not only maximizes the health of your ranch but productivity too.
+Now that you have set up an active drought monitoring centre, it’s time to implement a sound plan that maximizes the health of your ranch and productivity.
 Setting up health systems enables the community to tolerate drought.

-In your drought management plan, it is wise to include the like hood of periodic drought.
-Not only will this affect the overall ranch plan but your grazing strategy too.
-If the plan is implemented well, it will you ensure the continuity of your family and that of your animals, crops and the community too.
+In your drought management plan, it is wise to include the possibility of periodic drought.
+Not only will this affect the overall ranch plan, but your grazing strategy, too.
+If the plan is implemented well, it will ensure the continuity of your family, your animals, your crops, and the community.

 Top 3 Water Harvesting Methods

-During rainy periods we need to have large water tanks to save all rainwater from the roof space.
+During rainy periods, we need large water tanks to store rainwater from the roof space.
 This water can be used for crops or whatever.

 Rainwater harvesting

 This is a practice whereby rainwater is collected from different roofing surfaces using conduits or gutters.
-The water is directed to a storage tank and can be used for irrigation, toilet flushing, laundry and urinals among others.
-Rain Water Harvesting is simple however it is a huge step to surviving a drought.
+The water is directed to a storage tank and can be used for irrigation, toilet flushing, laundry, and urinals, among other things.
+Rainwater harvesting is simple, but it is a huge step to surviving a drought.

 The conveyance system can also be upgraded to include a pump, fixtures, and water treatment system.
-Water treatment systems help to make rainwater safe since it’s polluted with contaminants like arsenic.
+Water treatment systems help make rainwater safe since it’s polluted with contaminants like arsenic.
 When designing a rainwater harvesting system, it’s wise to consider regulations and codes.
-Also a great start in surviving a drought.
+This is also a great start in surviving a drought.

 Benefits of Rainwater Harvesting Include: